Establishing Earned Value (EV) Reporting in UniPhi

 It is intended for Project Managers and Project Administrators who are familiar with Earned Value Management concepts, but who may be new to configuring UniPhi for EV reporting.

-To generate accurate Earned Value metrics at all levels of the Work Breakdown Structure (WBS), UniPhi relies on three core data streams:
+To calculate Earned Value at all levels of the Work Breakdown Structure (WBS), UniPhi relies on three core data streams:

-A baselined Resource Plan (budgeted effort and cost)
+A baselined Resource Plan (budgeted labour effort and cost)

-This data can then be rolled up automatically from task and milestone level, through projects, and up to program and portfolio level reporting.
+This data is automatically rolled up from task and milestone level, through projects, and up to program and portfolio-level reporting.

 Phase 1: Foundation Data Setup